 Let’s create a pod that initially has one label (

-$ kubectl create -f https://raw.githubusercontent.com/mhausenblas/kbe/master/specs/labels/pod.yaml $ kubectl get pods --show-labels NAME READY STATUS RESTARTS AGE LABELS labelex 1/1 Running 0 10m env=development
+$ kubectl apply -f https://raw.githubusercontent.com/openshift-evangelists/kbe/master/specs/labels/pod.yaml $ kubectl get pods --show-labels NAME READY STATUS RESTARTS AGE LABELS labelex 1/1 Running 0 10m env=development

 get pods command note the